-(Classics & Oriental Studies only) 542 others.
+(Classics & Oriental Studies) 542 others.
 In Question 1, candidates are required to translate two passages into English.
 In Question 2, they are required to write out and scan a short extract from one of the passages translated in Question 1.
 In Question 3, they are required to comment on two passages.
 The remainder of the paper comprises essay questions.
 Candidates will be expected to show knowledge of the whole of the Aeneid .
 Marking scheme: Question 1, 30% of overall mark; Question 2, 4%; other questions, 22% each.
-A10938W1 Epic (Classics & English only) The first fifteen minutes of the examination are for reading only.
-During this time candidates must not make any notes or begin their answers.
-Question 1 (a) and (b) are both compulsory, and two further questions should be answered, including at least one from Section B. In Question 1(a) candidates are required to comment on one pair of passages, from a choice of two pairs.
+A10938W1 Epic (Classics & English) Question 1 (a) and (b) are both compulsory, and two further questions should be answered, including at least one from Section B. In Question 1(a) candidates are required to comment on one pair of passages, from a choice of two pairs.
 In Question 1 (b) candidates are required to comment on a given passage.
 The remainder of the paper comprises essay questions.
 For the essays in Section A, candidates may restrict an answer to a single author, and may limit their treatment to either classical or English epic.
 In Section B, each answer must address both classical and English works.
 Candidates should avoid duplication of material.
 Mark scheme: 20% for question 1(a), 20% for question 1(b), 30% for each of the two essay questions.
-A10939W1 Tragedy (Classics & English only) Candidates are required to answer three questions, at least one of which must be from Section B, and they should avoid duplication of material.
+A10939W1 Tragedy (Classics & English) Candidates are required to answer three questions, at least one of which must be from Section B, and they should avoid duplication of material.
 In Section A, candidates may restrict an answer to a single author, and may treat either classical or English tragedy on any question.
 In Section B, each answer must address both classical and English works.
 All questions carry equal weight.
-A10940W1 Comedy (Classics & English only) Candidates are required to answer three questions, at least one of which must be from Section B, and they should avoid duplication of material.
-In Section A, candidates may restrict an answer to a single author, and may treat either classical or English comedy on any question.
+A10940W1 Comedy (Classics & English) Candidates are required to answer three questions, at least one of which must be from Section B, and they should avoid duplication of material.
+In Section A, candidates may restrict an answer to a single author, and may treat either classical or English tragedy on any question.
 In Section B, each answer must address both classical and English works.
-All questions carry equal weight.